GSA/cf-cron-python/README.md

 Exit status 223
 ```

-After a lot of research and local testing, the simplest solution was to remove the `pocketsphinx` dependecy from a forked version of `textract`.
-Local testing showed `textract` to continue working within a virtual environment as `pocketsphinx` is used for transcribing text from audio files, which is a rare use-case.
+After a lot of research and local testing, the simplest solution is to remove the `pocketsphinx` dependecy from a forked version of `textract`.
+Local testing showed `textract` to continue working within a virtual environment without the `pocketsphinx` dependency, so long as you're not trying to extract text from audio files.